 Have You Heard ?

-The Air Quality Health Index is modified regularly as well as includes a forecast that can help you think about the day ahead.
-Check the AQHI in your location for the most recent information.
+The Air Quality Health Index is refreshed regularly as well as includes a forecast that can help you plan for the day ahead.
+Check the Air Quality Health Index (AQHI) in your region for the latest information.

-Exactly who can use the Air Quality Health Index?
+Whom can use the Air Quality Health Index?

-The AQHI is for every one, especially those at risk to the effects of air contamination, like pensioners, individuals with chronic healths issues, or parents of children.
-It has been developed in order to help you decide the greatest moment to enjoy your outside hobbies.
+The Air Quality Health Index (AQHI) is for everyone, including those at risk to the effects of air pollution, like elderly people, people with continual health problems, or parents of preschoolers.
+It was designed to assist you decide the most effective time to indulge in your outside events.

-The AQHI is determined on a range stretching from 1-10+.
-The AQHI index values are also categorized into health and wellness risk classifications as shown below.
-These classifications help you to easily and rapidly identify your degree of risk
+The Air Quality Health Index (AQHI) is determined on a scope ranging from 1-10+.
+The Air Quality Health Index (AQHI) index values are also grouped into health and well-being risk groups as shown below.
+These groups aid you to conveniently and swiftly determine your degree of risk

-1-3 Very low health risk
+1-3 Minimal health risk

-4-6 Limited health risk
+4-6 Medium health risk

-7-10 Greater health risk
+7-10 Elevated health risk

-10 + Excessive health risk.
+10 + Very high health risk.

-The AQHI was established by the Government of Canada collaborating with provinces and key health and well-being and ecosystem partners.
-It"s progressively being presented in neighborhoods across the country.
+The Air Quality Health Index (AQHI) was produced by the Government of Canada cooperating with the provinces and key health and wellness and ecosystem partners.
+It is steadily being ushered in environments across the country.